Maxim Dekker

-Maxim Dekker (born 21 April 2004) is a Dutch professional footballer who plays as a centre-back for Eredivisie team AZ Alkmaar.
+Maxim Dekker (born 21 April 2004) is a Dutch professional footballer who plays as a centre-back for Eredivisie club AZ Alkmaar.

 Club career

 A youth academy graduate of AZ, Dekker signed his first professional contract with the club in August 2020.
-He made his professional debut for Jong AZ on 30 April 2021 in a 1–0 league win against Roda JC Kerkrade.
+He made his professional debut for Jong AZ on 30 April 2021 in a 1–0 league win against Roda JC.

 International career

 Dekker is a current Dutch youth international.
-In September 2020, he was named in preliminary squad for 2021 UEFA European Under-17 Championship.
+In September 2020, he was named in preliminary squad for the 2021 UEFA European Under-17 Championship.
 However, the tournament was cancelled due to COVID-19 pandemic in Europe.